LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_iOS_Document.md

 message.fileName = @"iOS.mp4";
 ```

--   **_Voice Message_**: if using **LTVoiceMessage** to send a voice message，the message shall be sent to LT designated cloud space.
+-   **_Voice Message_**: if using **LTVoiceMessage** to send a voice message, the message shall be sent to LT designated cloud space.
 If other designated space is required, use **LTCustomMessage** to customize the sending.
 In **LTVoiceMessage**, can send original video or thumbnail file path by using client's local files.
 LT also provides an **extInfo** column for attached info, such as the dimension of the image to be displayed on the image.

 ```objectivec
 NSString *voiceFilePath = [[NSBundle mainBundle] pathForResource:@"voice" ofType:@"aac"];